-"The marriage exclusion is offen-

-sive," said Nan D. Hunter, the director of the Lesbian and Gay Rights Project of the American Civil Liberties Union.

-"It carries a strong symbolic as well as a legal message that lesbian and gay Americans are relegated to secondclass status."
+"The marriage exclusion is offensive," said Nan D. Hunter, the director of the Lesbian and Gay Rights Project of the American Civil Liberties Union.
+"It carries a strong symbolic as well as a legal message that lesbian and gay Americans are relegated to second-class status."

-But some gay-rights leaders and their supporters, especially women, do not think homosexuals should fight to gain entry into an institution that many feminists find oppressive.
+Some gay-rights leaders and their supporters, especially women, do not think homosexuals should fight to gain entry into an institution that many feminists find oppressive.

-In the current issue of Out/Look, a national gay-rights quarterly, Paula L. Ettelbrick, the legal director of the Lambda Legal Defense and Education Fund, a gay-rights group, debated the issue with Thomas B. Stoddard, Lambda's executive director.
+In the current issue of Out/Look, a national

-"Gay relationships," Stoddard wrote, "will continue to be accorded a subsidiary status until the day that gay couples have exactly the same rights as their heterosexual counterparts."
+gay-rights quarterly, Ms. Ettelbrick, the legal director of the Lambda Legal Defense and Education Fund, debated the issue with Thomas B. Stoddard, Lambda's executive director.
+"Gay relationships," Mr. Stoddard wrote, "will continue to be accorded a subsidiary status until the day that gay couples have exactly the same rights as their heterosexual counterparts."

-Ettelbrick argued that marriage will not be a liberating experience.

-"In fact, it will constrain us, make us more invisible, force our assimilation into the mainstream and undermine the goals of gay liberation," she said.
+Ms. Ettelbrick argued that marriage will not be a liberating experience.
+"In fact, it will constrain us, make us more invisible, force our assimilation into the mainstream and undermine the goals of gay liberation," she